ssbc/ssb-box2/README.md

   - `key` must be a buffer.
 The key can then be used as a "recp" to encrypt messages to the group.
 Note that the keys are not persisted in this module.
   - `scheme` _String_ - scheme of that encryption key (optional, there is only one option at the moment which we default to)
   - `root` _MessageId_ the id of the `group/init` message
-- `listGroupIds({ live }, cb) => [groupIds]`: Lists all groupIds whose messages you're able to decrypt.
-If `live` is true then the cb instead returns a pull stream with all previous and future group ids.
-Returns a promise if cb isn't provided.
+- `listGroupIds({ live }) => PullStream<groupIds>`: Returns a pull stream of all groupIds whose messages you're able to decrypt.
+If `live` is true then it returns a pull stream with all previous but also all future group ids.
 - `getGroupKeyInfo(id, cb) => { key, scheme }`: Gets the key and scheme for a group.
 Returns a promise if cb isn't provided.
 - `canDM(myLeafFeedId, theirRootFeedId, cb)`: Checks if you can create an encrypted message ("DM") for a given `theirRootFeedId` (which must be a bendybutt-v1 root metafeed ID) using your `myLeafFeedId` as the author.
 Delivers a boolean on the callback.